 Highlights

-Islay, Jura, and Colonsay are three beautiful islands off the west coast of Scotland that offer a unique and unforgettable experience for walkers.
-Known for their stunning landscapes, abundant wildlife and (in the case of Islay and Jura) world-renowned whiskies, these islands are a must-visit destination for travelers seeking to immerse themselves in Scotland's natural beauty and history.
-Basing ourselves in comfortable accommodation on Islay, this holiday provides a unique opportunity to explore all three islands.
+Islay, Jura and Colonsay are beautiful islands off the west coast of Scotland that offer a unique and unforgettable experience for walkers.
+Known for their stunning landscapes, abundant wildlife and (in the case of Islay and Jura) world-renowned whiskies, these islands are a must-visit destination for travellers seeking to immerse themselves in Scotland's natural beauty and history.
+Basing ourselves in comfortable guest house accommodation on Islay, this holiday provides a unique opportunity to explore all three islands.
 Islay - also known as the "Queen of the Hebrides" - is the most southerly of the Inner Hebrides.
-This fertile island is home to a thriving crofting community and has much to delight the vistor.
+This fertile island is home to a thriving crofting community and has a proud Gaelic culture.
 Our walks will take you to wild headlands, beautiful beaches, ancient standing stones and small hills with jaw-dropping views.
 The island is also rich in birds and is home to several RSPB reserves.
-Islay is also famous for its peaty, smoky single malt whiskies, which are exported all over the world.
+Islay is famous for its peaty, smoky single malt whiskies, which are exported all over the world.
 Jura, Islay's northerly neighbour, is a sparsely populated island with a wild and untamed landscape.
-The Paps of Jura are dramatic and rugged mountains which dominate the island.
-We will (weather permitting) be climbing a smaller and much easier peak at Jura's north end, which will give us sensational views and a great chance to spot red deer and golden eagles. .
-Colonsay, which lies just north west of Islay and Jura, is a small but beautiful island that boasts stunning white sand beaches, crystal-clear waters, many fascinating archaeological remains and an abundance of wildflowers and wildlife.
-We will be exploring some of the island's many gorgeous hidden corners. |
+The Paps of Jura are dramatic and rugged mountains which tower over the island.
+We will be exploring some gentler walks on the island's east coast, where we will enjoy sensational views and a chance to spot red deer and golden eagles.
+Little Colonsay is one of our favourite Hebridean islands and feels surprisingly remote.
+We will be wandering through its fascinatingly intricate landscape, visiting some of Scotland's most beautiful beaches and enjoying the abundant wildflowers and birdlife the island has to offer. |

-2024 Dates:
+2025 Dates:

-Sat 18th - Fri 24th May Full Sat 29th June - Fri 5th July 6 places left Sat 27th July - Fri 2nd August 4 places left How long: 6 nights, 5 days walking Grade: Moderate (see our Grading Information page for more details on how we grade our tours) Start: Glasgow Price: £1,765 Single supplement £160. ***£50 discount for returning clients!*** |
+Sat 7th - Fri 13th June 2 places left Sat 26th July - Fri 1st August 6 places left How long: 6 nights, 5 days walking Grade: Moderate (see our Grading Information page for more details on how we grade our tours) Start: Glasgow Price: £1,995 Single supplement £160. ***£50 discount for returning clients!*** |

 -